The commodities market in Chicago was established to allow farmers to get an ‘advance’ on their crops.

 It’s a good thing to know how the price of oil is affected, because who doesn’t react when they pull up to the gas station and are either 1) relieved the price of gas has gone down or 2) the price of gas has gone up?

-While I’m not as interested in the effects of distribution on the retail price of gas, and thus not going to explore that, I am interested in the source of the pricing and that’s where Futures and Swaps come into play.
+While I’m not as interested in the effects of distribution on the retail price of gas, I am interested in the source of the pricing and that’s where Futures and Swaps come into play.

 All kinds of commodities are traded in Futures contracts, just like our farmer at the beginning of the post.
 Futures are essentially contracts for future delivery of a commodity, and can either be physically delivered (think an airline buying oil futures) or the contract is settled prior to the spot month (aka delivery month).
 Futures have been around for a very long time, but in the US since the mid 1800s.